 Can't make it to church on Sunday?
 A livestream of the 10:00 am Holy Eucharist is available on our YouTube channel.
 Sunday Service Bulletins are published weekly for use with at home or virtual worship.

 How We Worship

-Services are held at 8:00, 9:15, and 10:00 am every Sunday and at 8:00 pm on the 1st/3rd Sunday from September through April.
+Services are held at 8:00, 9:15, and 10:00 am every Sunday and at 8:00 pm on the 1st and 3rd Sunday of the month from September through April.
 Additional services are held year-round on Wednesday, Friday, and various special Feasts and holidays.